Applying to the BISI Program

 - GRE scores in the 70th percentile or higher (verbal and quantitative) and analytical scores of at least 4.0

 - TOEFL scores of 100 or greater (international applicants only)

 These characteristics describe many successful BISI applicants, however they are not fixed metrics.

 The University of Maryland is dedicated to maintaining a vibrant international graduate student community.
 The office of International Students and Scholars Services (ISSS) is a valuable resource of information and assistance for prospective and current international students.
 International applicants are encouraged to explore the services they offer, and contact them with related questions.

 The University of Maryland Graduate School offers admission to international students based on academic information; it is not a guarantee of attendance.
 Admitted international students will then receive instructions about obtaining the appropriate visa to study at the University of Maryland which will require submission of additional documents.
 Please see the Graduate Admissions Process for International applicants for more information.

-Financial support: The BISI program fully supports all applicants that are offered admission through a combination of teaching/research assistantships and fellowships.
+Financial Support: Full support for all students accepted into the BISI program is available through a combination of teaching/research assistantships and fellowships.
 Support includes tuition remission for up to 10 credits, access to health benefits, and a competitive stipend.